Teichlab/SKM_ageing_atlas/README.md

 # Human skeletal muscle aging atlas
 code to reproduce analyses in the manuscript

+## Raw data
+Raw data files can be obtained from the ArrayExpress under accesion [E-MTAB-13874](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-13874) and processed anndata objects are available from [muscleageingcellatlas.org](www.muscleageingcellatlas.org).

 ## Contents
 ### 1. Annotation
 - jupyter notebooks for QC, integration and annotation of coarse and fine-grained cell types in the skeltal muscle.